emsesp/docs/Home.md

 Version 1.9 is no longer being maintained.
 It's recommended that users upgrade to version 2.0 to get the latest support.

 <!-- tabs:end -->

-I have merged the guides on installing and configuring over to BBQKees' Wiki to avoid duplicate work.
-You can find further details at https://bbqkees-electronics.nl/wiki.

 ## DISCLAIMER